apache/incubator-nemo-website/_posts/2018-03-23-shuffle-on-nemo.md

   - One of the disk is used by a HDFS cluster, and the other is used as a scratch disk by Nemo and Spark for maintaining intermediate data
 - Dataset: 2TB Wikipedia pageview statistics[3] stored in the HDFS cluster
 - Application: A MapReduce application that reads input data from HDFS, computes the sum of pageview counts per Wikipedia project, and writes the results to HDFS
+  - Spark's app is written in Spark DSL, and Nemo's app is written in Beam

 ### Job completion time (JCT)